mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 	Run through the prompts and create a project.
 1. Repeat as desired.
 1. Check your add-on between adding data.
-	You should see your __Stats__ table update accordingly, each time you click the link.
+	You should see your __Activity__ table update accordingly, each time you click the link.
 	Here's an example what you'll see (using two projects, "Test" and "Another test"):
 	<img src="../assets/images/geiger-1-3.png" width="80%" style="border:1px solid #999;margin-top:10px;" />